 - View data from each sonar channel, define targets, define named "clips" of data (time-interval, containing interesting data)

-- Generate geo-referenced image-tiles, track lines, XYZ data, coverage area polygons and target placemarks
+- Generate geo-referenced image-tiles, track lines, coverage area polygons and target placemarks

 - Merge image-tiles into larger geo-referenced "master-images"